 The Institute for Creative Technologies was founded in 1999 in the University of Southern California by the United States Army.
 It collaborates with the w:United States Army Futures Command, w:United States Army Combat Capabilities Development Command, w:Combat Capabilities Development Command Soldier Center and w:United States Army Research Laboratory.

 See wikidata:Q6039265 for translations, descriptions and links to WMF wikis about ICT.

 “A light stage or light cage is equipment used for shape, texture, reflectance and motion capture often with structured light and a multi-camera setup.”

 See wikidata:Q17097238 for translations, descriptions and links to WMF wikis about light stages.

 MATINE (w:fi:MATINE) is the Scientific Advisory Board for Defence of the w:Ministry of Defence of Finland.
 MATINE is an abbreviation of MAanpuolustuksen TIeteellinen NEuvottelukunta and it arranges an annual public research seminar.
 In 2019 a research group funded by MATINE presented their work 'Synteettisen median tunnistus' at defmin.fi (Recognizing synthetic media).

 As of 2021-08-11 There is no wikidata item for translations, descriptions and links to WMF wikis about MATINE.

 Media forensics deal with ascertaining genuinity of media.

-“Wikipedia does not have an article on w:Media forensics”
+“Wikipedia does not have an article on media forensics, but it does have one on w:audio forensics”